jacopoMauro/dm552/haskell/ex_sheet4_datatypes_typeclasses.md

 A shape is either a cirle or a rectangle.

 -   Circles are defined by x and y coordinates and a radius.
--   Rectangles are defined by their upper left corner and lower right corner.
+-   Rectangles are defined by their lower left corner and upper right corner.
--   Optional: Update so points are represented by their own class.
+-   Update so points are represented by their own class.
--   Make functions that calculate the surface area of a shape.
+-   Make functions that calculate the surface area of shapes.
 -   Make functions that move the shapes around.
--   Come up with other things to do with shapes.
+-   Write at least one more function that has at least one argument of type `Shape`.
+E.g.:
+  -   `boundingBox :: Shape -> Shape` that given a circle returns the smallest rectangle that contains it.
+  -   `center :: Shape -> Point` that given a shape returns its center point.
+  -   `moveToOrigin :: Shape -> Shape` that given a shape, centers it on the origin.
+  -   `scale :: Shape -> Float -> Shape` that given a shape and a float, scales it by the float.
+Optional: make it keep its center (potentially hard).
+- Optional: Expand your shape class with a square type, defined by the lower left corner and the side-length.

 Students
 --------